ChrisKlug/web-dev-workshop/labs/lab9/lab9.md

 }
 ```

 However, you also need to tell the `HttpClient` where the actual API is located, as the `HttpProductsClient` only uses relative URLs.
-And, you need to provide the end-user a way to do this.
+You also need to provide the end-user a way to do this.

 A standard way to do this, is to provide the user with a configuration callback.
 In the callback, the user is given a class on which they can configure the base address.

 This pattern works very well for optional configuration.
 In this case, the base address isn't optional.
-So, you might as well just add a second, string parameter called __baseAddress__ to the `AddProductsClient()` method
+So, you might as well just add a second string parameter called __baseAddress__ to the `AddProductsClient()` method.

 ```csharp
 public static IServiceCollection AddProductsClient(